-The Many Benefits of Cohousing
+The Many Benefits of Inclusive Cohousing

 In recent years, the average American household has been spending an increasingly large percentage of its budget on housing costs.
 According to the U.S. Bureau of Labor Statistics, as of 2019, the average household was spending 33.8 percent of its budget on housing-related expenses.
 This cost includes not only rent or mortgage payments but also home maintenance, furnishings, utilities, and more.
 Thankfully, there are alternatives to traditional living arrangements that can help reduce your overall housing cost while providing other benefits.
 One such alternative is cohousing.